 Age Difference/ % Married Males are assumed to be 3 years older than females.
-80% married.
-Married actives are assumed to choose family coverage at retirement.
+Active employees are assumed to be 80% married and choose family coverage at retirement.

 Coverage

 We have assumed that:

 - ➤ 100% of all retirees who currently have healthcare coverage will continue with the same coverage, except that retirees under age 65 with POS/PPO coverage switch to Indemnity at age 65 and those over age 65 with POS/PPO coverage switch to HMO. - All current retirees, other than those indicated on the census data as not being eligible by Medicare, have Medicare coverage upon attainment of age 65, as do their spouses.
 All future retirees are assumed to have Medicare coverage upon attainment of age 65. - ➤ 80% of current and future contingent eligible participants will elect healthcare benefits at age 55, or current age if later. - Actives, upon retirement, take coverage, and will be assumed to have the following coverage: